 New York City is one of the world’s most sought after travel destinations with around 60 million people visiting each year to enjoy its unique attractions, diverse neighborhoods and famous landmarks.
 We lived in New York in early 2021 and we’ve visited more times than we count, so we know the touristy areas in Manhattan and Brooklyn like the backs of our hands.

-In this NYC travel guide we show you everything you need to know about planning a first trip to America’s most iconic city, based on our own experiences.
-But if you’re a serious planner like us, be sure to check out our popular NYC Guidebook which goes into far greater detail with itineraries, maps and more.
+In this comprehensive NYC travel guide we help you plan your first trip to America’s most iconic city, based on our own experiences.
+Oh, and if you’re a serious planner like us, be sure to check out our popular NYC Guidebook which goes into even more detail with bonus itineraries, maps and more.

 Neighborhoods

-The first thing you need to know is that NYC has more than 300 neighborhoods located within 5 boroughs known as Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
-But don’t let that overwhelm you.
-Whether it’s your first, second or even fifth visit to New York, almost all of the top attractions and places you’ll want to visit are located in the boroughs of Manhattan and Brooklyn.
+Okay, the first thing you need to know is that NYC has more than 300 neighborhoods located within 5 boroughs called Manhattan, Brooklyn, Queens, The Bronx and Staten Island.
+Sounds overwhelming, right?
+Don’t worry, whether it’s your first, second or even fifth visit to New York, almost all of the top attractions and places you’ll want to visit are located in the following areas around Manhattan and Brooklyn:

-- Manhattan: From southern tip at Battery Park up to around 90th street which cuts through Central Park in Upper East Side and Upper West Side, plus everything in between.
-Plan to spend at least 75% of your time in Manhattan on a first visit.
+- Manhattan: From southern tip at Battery Park up to around 90th street cutting through Central Park in Upper East Side and Upper West Side, plus everything in between.
+Plan to spend at least 75% of your first NYC vacation in Manhattan.

 - Brooklyn: The immediate area around Brooklyn Bridge called Dumbo, as well as Williamsburg further to the north.
-Plan to spend around 25% of your time in Brooklyn on a first visit.
+Plan to spend around 25% of your first trip to New York in Brooklyn.

 Our favorite neighborhoods to walk around in Manhattan include Midtown, SoHo, West Village, Financial District and the areas around southern Central Park.
 In Brooklyn, we love walking around both Dumbo and the northern part of Williamsburg.